aurimontem/phs/week_3/README.md

 some task, put `:wa:!my_script %`.

 Wouldn't it be nice to open the resulting PDF from vim, too?
-This will not work for Windows users, as your Linux subsystem is not compatible with running graphics.
+This will not work for Windows users unless they have installed an X server, as your Linux subsystem is not compatible with running graphics.
 This process is similar to compiling the document to PDF: we will define some macro that does it for us.
 I use `@o`.

 ```vim
 autocmd BufRead,BufNewFile *.tex let @o=':!EDITOR %:r.pdf &>/dev/null &'